WilliamBidle/williambidle.github.io/about.markdown

 ---

 <center><div class="about-text">
   Welcome to The Standard Pair!
-We love music so we decided to make this website to talk about some of the things we listen to.
-The genres you can expect us to discuss range from indie and alt-rock, to electronic and hip-hop.
-In need of a new album to listen to?
-How about an up-and-coming artist?
-Then you are in the right place!
+What started out as a playful idea during quarantine has turned into a passion project.
+Whether you are looking for new music to listen to or are just in the mood to read some of our work, we are glad you made it to us!
+Want to stay up to date with our latest posts and content?
+Then consider subscribe to our mailing list.
 </div></center>